HenryNugraha/Window-List-Hotkey/README.md

 Installation
 ===============
-1. Download the applet from https://github.com/HenryNugraha/Window-List-Hotkey
+1. Download the applet from https://github.com/HenryNugraha/Window-List-Hotkey.
-2. Unzip the downloaded file
+2. Unzip the downloaded file.
-3. Copy the folder "Window-List-Hotkey@HenryNugraha" to "~/.local/share/cinnamon/applets"
+3. Copy the folder *Window-List-Hotkey@HenryNugraha* to *~/.local/share/cinnamon/applets*.
-4. Right click on Cinnamon Panel then click "Add applets to the panel"
+4. Right click on Cinnamon Panel then click *Add applets to the panel*.
-5. Select "Window list with hotkey" from the list then right click and choose "Add to panel"
+5. Select *Window list with hotkey* from the list then right click and choose *Add to panel*.

 Change Log
 ===============